SnippexAI/snippex-free-samples/README.md

 ## Chuck Chuckling's Bookshelf

-Below is a list of some books I summarized, enjoy!
+Below, you'll find a list of books Chuck have brilliantly summarized for your enjoyment!

 ### 5 Love Languages